BPM Events¶

 From the event sub-process:

-When the activity ID is omitted, all visible completed activites are compensated in the order reverse to their instantiation.
+When the activity ID is omitted, all visible completed activities are compensated in the order reverse to their instantiation.

 Compensation is supposed to perform undo actions when something went wrong.
 Usually, compensation is triggered from error handlers.